AustinT/AustinT.github.io/pages/meetings.md

 then engage them when they are needed.
 I think this happens a lot in meetings anyway (especially online meetings), so I think it would be best to recognize and normalize this behavior.

+## Asymmetric meetings

+When there is a big disparity between the availability or priorities of the different attendees of a meeting, I think it can be sensible to schedule the meeting in an _asymmetric_ way: for example, calling spontaneously when one of the attendees has time, with the other attendees being effectively on standby.

+I prefer to avoid such asymmetric meetings when possible in the aim of treating people as equals.
+However, if I am in a position where my calendar is very full but still want to make time to meet, then I may propose such an asymmetric meeting.
+Please don't interpret this negatively: I am essentially offering the _option_ of meeting me earlier than I would otherwise be able to.
+It is merely an option: do not feel obligated to accept.

+Conversely, if you want to meet with my but feel you cannot clear a specific slot on your calendar, then feel free to offer an asymmetric meeting to me.
+I won't be offended by the proposal; if I think it is inappropriate or unwarranted I will just say no and propose a more "symmetric" meeting.